-2. Am I Eligible for Social Security Disability Insurance (SSDI) Benefits?
+Am I Eligible For Social Security Disability SSD In New York?

 - You must be totally disabled.
 Other programs, such as Workers’ Comp or private insurance, may pay benefits for partial or short-term disability, but SSDI pays only for total disability.

 - Your disability must be caused by a medical condition that is expected to last at least a year or to result in death.